yasar-arafath/Billing-System-In-Python/README.md

 # Billing System in Python (Buy&Get Store) (cw3-1)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4118113.svg)](https://doi.org/10.5281/zenodo.4118113)
 ## (Full Documentation)
-It is tied in with composing a program in python of an Buy&Get store that offers Buy&Get machines like bacon, sausage and HOTCAKES etc.
+It is tied in with composing a program in python of an Buy&Get store that offers Buy&Get machines like bacon, burger and PIZZA etc.

 ## Purpose
 The primary motivation behind composing this coursework is to build up a program in python, utilizing loop concept